 The Volunteers managed to force a turnover late in the game, then scored their only touchdown on an 11-yard pass from QB Jonathan Crompton to Gerald Jones.
 On the ensuing onside kick, Tennessee recovered with a minute left, putting themselves in prime position to steal an SEC win on the road.

 That is, until Alabama’s Terrence Cody stepped back onto the field.

 In his collegiate career, the two-time unanimous All-American was an unstoppable force in the middle of the Crimson Tide’s defense.
 Cody almost always faced a double team to counter his massive size and run-stopping ability as he helped lead Alabama to the 2010 BCS National Championship over Texas.

-Terrence Cody won Super Bowl XLVII with the Baltimore Ravens, but constant fluctuations with his weight — he tipped the scales at 370 pounds during the Senior Bowl — as well as legal problems ultimately forced him out of the NFL after only five seasons.
+Terrence Cody won Super Bowl XLVII with the Baltimore Ravens, but constant fluctuations with his weight — he reportedly tipped the scales at 370 pounds during the Senior Bowl — as well as legal problems ultimately forced the defensive lineman out of the NFL after only five seasons.

 Still, it was the Third Saturday in October back in 2009 that secured his college football legacy in Tuscaloosa and preserved Alabama’s perfect 14-0 championship season.

 Every Tennessee fan sure wanted to be on ol’ Rocky Top this day because the Alabama football faithful were singing “Rocky Block” at Bryant-Denny Stadium all night long.

 This article was originally published March 13, 2019.